First of all you need the application. You can download it here

 Extra visual tools to get the right position of stretchiness.

 All settings are saved into a preference file.
-If you reinstall your system or you move the application to an other computer you have to set these values again.
+If you reinstall your system or you move the application to another computer you have to set these values again.
+To avoid having to do so, simply store a copy of your preferences file in a safe place before.

 Here you can save your character sets.
 You can add and delete character sets.